DisnakeDev/disnake/docs/api.rst

 Audit Log Data
 ----------------

-Working with :meth:`Guild.audit_logs` is a complicated process with a lot of machinery involved.
+Working with audit logs is a complicated process with a lot of machinery involved.
 The library attempts to make it easy to use and friendly.
 In order to accomplish this goal, it must make use of a couple of data classes that aid in this goal.